for Veterans and the Public

 People who are taking HIV medicines and living longer sometimes experience visible changes in body shape and appearance.
 This condition is called lipodystrophy (pronounced "li-po-dis-tro-fee").
 "Lipo" means fat, "dystrophy" means abnormal growth or change.
 So, lipodystrophy means abnormal changes in fat.
 These changes can be caused by HIV itself or by certain HIV medications.

 These changes were much more common with older HIV medications.
-Current HIV medicines are much less likely to cause body changes and many people experience no body changes at all.
+Current HIV medicines are much less likely to cause body changes and most people experience no body changes at all.